 Living heritage holds many possibilities to sustainable and ethical practices that support the livelihoods and wellbeing of communities.
 The new project "LIVIND – Creative and living cultural heritage as a resource for the Northern Dimension region" supports living heritage in Northern Europe by collecting good practices and strengthening cooperation between different actors in nine countries across the Northern Dimension region.
-The project is mainly funded by the Ministry for Foreign Affairs of Finland, and it will continue until May 2023.
+The project is mainly funded by the Ministry for Foreign Affairs of Finland, and it will continue until summer 2024.

 Based on International Development